5 mins read

 • If your back pain and nausea are severe and sudden or are accompanied by other symptoms such as fever, vomiting, or abdominal pain.

-• If you have a history of cancer, osteoporosis, or other serious medical conditions that can affect the spine.
+• If you have a history of cancer, osteoporosis, or other severe medical conditions that can affect the spine.

 • If your back pain and nausea persist for more than a few days despite home remedies and over-the-counter medications.